 “By the time people begin to experience the symptoms of lung cancer—a raspy or bloody cough, shortness of breath, recurrent pneumonia and bronchitis, chest pain—it’s often when the disease has reached advanced stages.
 This makes it more difficult to treat,” explains Kareem Ibrahim, MD thoracic surgeon at Main Line Health.

-New lung cancer screening can reduce lung cancer deaths
+New low-dose CT lung cancer screening can reduce lung cancer deaths

 Lung cancer screening options were also limited in their ability to detect the disease early—until recently.
 In 2013, the United States Preventive Services Task Force (USPSTF) approved a new lung cancer screening test: a low-dose computed tomography (CT) scan.

 Unlike traditional chest X-rays, which are limited in their ability to detect a tumor in its earliest stage, this CT scan can detect lung tumors and abnormalities when they are as small as a grain of rice.
 It does this by taking dozens of X-ray images of the lungs from several different angles—far more than a traditional chest X-ray.

 “A CT scan provides a much more comprehensive view of your lungs than traditional chest X-rays, which only detect tumors when they’ve grown to be about the size of a small coin,” says Dr. Ibrahim.
 As a result, lung cancer can be detected earlier and treated sooner.
 Low-dose CT scans can lower the risk of death from lung cancer by 20 percent in high-risk patients.

 Who is considered at high risk for lung cancer?

 People who are smokers or who have a history of smoking are at a higher risk for lung cancer than people who have never smoked.
 But, even within these groups, some people are at a higher risk for lung cancer than others.
 This includes people who:

 - Are between 55 and 80 years old

 - Are an active smoker or have quit within the past 15 years